 Most portable air compressors come set up out of the box.
-If yours doesn’t, at most you’ll have to install a quick-connect on your hose port.
+If one doesn’t, the most setup that could be necessary is to install a quick-connect on your hose port.

 Q. How do you use a portable air compressor?

 For electric compressors, simply plug it into an electrical outlet and flip the power switch on.
-Once the compressor builds up pressure, you can adjust the outlet PSI with a built-in pressure regulator to match your tool’s requirements.
+Once the compressor builds up pressure, you can adjust the outlet psi with a built-in pressure regulator to match the tool’s requirements.

 For gasoline-powered compressors, fill the fuel tank and check that the engine has oil in it.
 Flip the power switch to the on position and pull the pull-start cord until it starts.